 Use Those Leftovers

-On average, our leftovers can supply about 80% of our family’s lunches and one dinner every week.
-Of course, I learned from my mom when it comes to cooking for an army.
+On average, our leftovers can supply several days of our family’s lunches and one dinner every week.
+(I learned from my mom when it comes to cooking for an army.)
 So if you don’t make as much food as I do, it won’t go quite as far.
 But even one dinner a week would be worth it!

 Are you considering becoming a stay-at-home mom?
 Comment below or shoot me an email (firstname.lastname@example.org) to tell me your biggest concern.
 I’d love to hear from you and help where I can!